 children: isn't thanksgiving when we honor martin luther king junior?

-me: no! (rolling my eyes) that's martin luther king day! this is about the pilgrims!
+me: no! (rolling my eyes) that's martin luther king day! this is about the pilgrims!children: they wore black and white and we have to be thankful.

 me: many people wear black and white. the pilgrims came over in a boat from another country. does anyone know what country they came from?